blackcancer/StarOS/SMTools/README.md

 ### ==> DOCUMENTATION <==

-thoses classes provide some functions to read starmade encoded files, starmade configuration files and a basic OAuth2 login system
+Thoses classes provide some functions to read starmade encoded files, starmade configuration files and a basic OAuth2 login system
 -	see exemple.php and comments in each classes